jeffskinnerbox/blog/content/ideas/getting-started-with-the-esp8266.md

 and if you’re unsure and or new to programming in general, I’d suggest you start with either Arduino or Lua.

-There are a variety operating envirnments and development tool to program the ESP8266 including:
+There are a variety operating environments and development tool to program the ESP8266 including:

 * [ESP8266 AT Commands](https://cdn.sparkfun.com/assets/learn_tutorials/4/0/3/4A-ESP8266__AT_Instruction_Set__EN_v0.30.pdf)